Knowledge Center

 Can I use both River and Onramp?

 Yes, and some holders do.
-River for active accumulation using zero-fee recurring buys, Onramp for long-term storage in MIC, IRA, and estate planning.
+River for active accumulation through zero-fee recurring buys and FDIC-insured cash interest; Onramp for long-term storage in MIC, IRA, and estate planning.
 The two platforms are not mutually exclusive.
-That said, as holdings grow and the platform relationship deepens, most holders find it more practical to consolidate under one provider.
+Some holders prefer to consolidate under a single provider for simplicity.
+Others use each for what it does best.

 Further Reading